danfuzz/samizdat/doc/language-guide/02-data.md

 The contract is as follows:

-* The generic function `nextValue` always accepts exactly two arguments, a generator and a "yield box" (or equivalent).
-(Boxes are described more completely in a different section.)
+* The generic function `nextValue` always accepts exactly two arguments, a generator and a promise (or equivalent).
+(Promises are described more completely in the section on boxes.)

 * When a generator is not "voided" (out of values to yield), calling `nextValue` causes two things to be done:

-  * It calls `store(box, value)` on its argument in order to yield one value out of itself.
+  * It calls `store(promise, value)` on its argument in order to yield one value out of itself.
   * It returns a new generator as a result which, when applied to `nextValue`, yields the *next* value, and so on.